A Comprehensive List of Construction Vehicles Used in UK

 Vehicles must be segregated from pedestrians and regularly inspected, serviced and maintained.
 Staff must be trained to operate heavy vehicles competently and identify and control potential hazards.

-Risk Assessment Training for Construction Workers
+Risk Assessment For Construction Workers

 As the HSE puts it, ‘Successful management of construction vehicle activities is based on the provision and maintenance of safe workplaces, safe vehicles, safe drivers and safe work practices.’
 The HSE stresses that ‘risk assessment is an essential part of effective health and safety’ for construction workers.